-Going through divorce can be a major headache for all parties involved, and it is best to be as prepared as possible before your case proceeds.
+Going through a divorce can be a major headache for all parties involved, and it is best to be as prepared as possible before your case proceeds.
 There are a number of important actions men can take to protect themselves in a divorce.
 Getting a lawyer and monitoring your finances can be proactive steps to take to protect yourself instead of letting your divorce case happen to you.
 Why make your divorce any more painful than it needs to be?
 For men going through divorce, there are 11 financial matters to consider.